Kimi-Toshiko/EPAM-Internship-test-task/README.md

     `$ npm start`
     By default the server will start running on your machine local port 3000.
     `http://localhost:3000/`
 6. Start the application.
-I recommend to use the production build through the following link: `https://epam-internship-test-task.vercel.app/` as there is no double data accessing.
-However, you may use the development build through the following guide:
+I recommend to use the production build through the following link: `https://epam-internship-test-task.vercel.app/` as there is no double data accessing.[^2]
+   [^2]: However, you may use the development build through the following guide:
 Go to **async-race-react-app** directory through the terminal.Run the following command in the terminal to start Async-Race application:
    `$npm start`
    By default the server will start running on your machine local port 8000.